General relativity effects in precision spin experimental tests of fundamental symmetries: violation and electric dipole moments in Standard Model

 with the dimensionless constant $g_\psi \sim 1$ which depends on the specific model, and related the mass of the axion to the constant $f_{(a)}$ \cite{WeinbergAxion}

 where $m_\pi$ and $f_\pi$ are the pion mass and decay constant.

 A discussion of different scenarios of the axion phase transition in an inflationary Universe, the question of the constant $f_{(a)}$ and the axion mass $m_{(a)}$, and the possible contribution of axions to the dark matter can be found in the recent comprehensive reviews with an extensive bibliography on subject \cite{DiLuzioAxion,SikivieAxion}.
+Here we only mention that the most discussed Kim-Shifman-Vainstein-Zakharov (KSVZ) \cite{SVZAxion,KimAxion} and Dine-Fischler-Srednicki-Zhitnitsky (DFSZ) \cite{EricAxion,DineAxion} models allow for $f_{(a)}$ as large as the Planck mass, making ultralight axions invisible.
+DFSZ axions directly couple to leptons, while in the KSVZ option the axion-lepton coupling are possible only via radiative corrections.
 In Sec.~\ref{axion}, we will dwell in more detail into the specific use of the precessing spin as an antenna for the search of the relic axions and axion-like particles.

 It is worthwhile to notice that $CP$-odd $L_{\bar{\theta}}$ is an isoscalar one.
 However, that does not entail the equality of proton and neutron EDMs, since the electromagnetic current operator contains both isoscalar and isovector components.
 In the framework of the chiral perturbation theory, a natural realization of the $CP$-odd sector of the low-energy QCD appears in the form of the isospin conserving $P$- and $T$-odd $\pi NN$ vertex \cite{CrewtherEDM, Khriplovich1982}.
 Then the pion-nucleon loop would contribute to the EDM of the proton and neutron with an opposite sign.
 A more detailed analysis of consequences of the chiral perturbation theory for the EDM of both nucleons and deuterons and helions was carried out in \cite{WirzbaEDM,BsaisouEDM} with the conclusion that the modern theory is unable to reliably predict the ratio of the proton and neutron EDM.
 The arising $CP$-odd potentials \cite{Khriplovich_Springer,Ulf1995,BsaisouEDM,deVriesCPV} lead to the deviation of the EDM of light nuclei from the additivity of the EDM of the nucleons constituting the nucleus.
-Therefore, the searches for the EDM of both neutrons and protons, and light nuclei \cite{AbusaifCYR} are imperative for unraveling mechanisms of $CP$-violation.
+Therefore, the searches for the EDM of both neutrons and protons, and light nuclei \cite{AbusaifCYR} are imperative for unraveling mechanisms of $CP$ violation.